-The Environmental Management and Pollution Control Act 1994 (EMPCA) is the primary environment protection and pollution control legislation in Tasmania.
+The Environmental Management and Pollution Control Act 1994 (EMPCA) is the primary environmental protection and pollution control legislation in Tasmania.
 It is a performance-based style of legislation, with the fundamental basis being the prevention, reduction and remediation of environmental harm.
-The clear focus of the Act is on preventing environmental harm from pollution and waste.
+The focus of the Act is on preventing environmental harm from pollution and waste.

 Compliance and enforcement policies guide the work to achieve the requirements of the Act.

 Regulations made under EMPCA include:

 EPPs are designed specifically to give effect to the objectives of EMPCA.
 EPPs define clear environmental objectives with programs to achieve them.
 They are designed to be outcome-oriented as opposed to regulations which simply set prescriptive rules.